ROCm/hipTensor/docs/conceptual/plan-cache.rst

 Incremental Autotuning
 ------------------------------------
 Incremental autotuning is a feature that allows hipTensor to intelligently search for the most efficient implementation of a tensor operation without introducing measurable overhead.
 When enabled (``HIPTENSOR_AUTOTUNE_MODE_INCREMENTAL``), repeated executions of the same operation (even with different memory addresses) are tried with multiple backend kernels.
-Each candidate is benchmarked automatically, and the fastest one is stored in the plan cache for subsequent use.
+Each candidate is measured automatically, and the fastest one is stored in the plan cache for subsequent use.
 You can control the number of candidates explored using ``HIPTENSOR_PLAN_PREFERENCE_INCREMENTAL_COUNT``.
 For best results, it's recommended to warm up the GPU before autotuning to reduce performance variability.

 *****************************